sophiarosely/sophia-ly.github.io/README.md

 # How to run git commands (makes sure to push and save to Github)
 1) in terminal, type => git add -A
 2) in terminal, type => git commit -m "first commit"
+3) in terminal, type => git push

+# Best practices for git commands
+1) run git commands every five minutes to ensure your work is saved!!